This green bean salad with tomatoes, feta, and mint is served cold and ready in about 10 minutes because it's made with raw green beans.

 Instructions

-- To make the dressing, mix olive oil, vinegar and a pinch of kosher salt and cracked black pepper.
+- To make the dressing, mix olive oil, vinegar, about 1 tablespoon of the feta, and a pinch of kosher salt and black pepper.
 (I like to put this in a small plastic container with a lid and just shake the dickens out of it to combine.
 But whisking works too.)

-- Remove from fridge, add tomatoes, feta and mint and toss to combine.
-Garnish with fresh mint leaves and serve.
+- Remove from fridge, add tomatoes, remaining feta, and mint and toss to combine.
+Garnish with more fresh mint leaves and serve.

 Notes